pedrolcl/frameless-qt-poc/README.md

 * [GoodWindow](https://github.com/antonypro/QGoodWindow)
 * [qt-csd](https://github.com/Longhanks/qt-csd)

-This is an easier way, and has the advantage of working on Window, macOS and Linux (both X11/xcb and Wayland).
+This is an easier way, and has the advantage of working on Windows, macOS and Linux (both X11/xcb and Wayland).
 It can be used with projects based on Qt 5.15 and Qt 6.x.

 ## Results